 The CEOs of these companies are trying to push Congress to act on introduced legislation (S.3840/H.R.7079, S.3546/H.R.6913, S.948/H.R.3425) that could bring relief to this situation ranging from upping the requirement to $5,000 to a complete repeal of the new threshold.

 These bills would not change the situation for state regulations but still would apply to most American sellers.

 Unfortunately, the longer this issue is ambiguous, the longer some people are likely to stay on the sidelines.

 I used eBay here as the primary example because of its dominant position in the market for those wanting to sell pre-owned products.

-But potential sellers looking to sell on Etsy, OfferUp, Poshmark, Mercari, Reverb, and Tradesy, including marketplaces not part of The Coalition for 1099-K Fairness like Amazon or Bonanza, face the same hurdles.
+But small sellers looking to make a few extra bucks on Etsy, OfferUp, Poshmark, Mercari, Reverb, and Tradesy, including marketplaces not part of The Coalition for 1099-K Fairness like Amazon or Bonanza, face the same hurdles.

 To learn more about what 1099-K forms mean to small sellers and how they can reduce their tax burden from marketplace sales, please see my other post on this topic.

 If you liked this article and would like to engage with other small business entrepreneurs selling on marketplaces, join our .
 You can also find us on , , , and or sign up for our newsletter below.